jrai51/Mouse-Pose-Estimation/README.md

 2. $ `sleap-track -m "single_instance_n284" -o "predictions/outfile_name.slp" "trial_vids/infile_name.mp4"`
 3. $ `sleap-convert "predictions/outfile_name.slp" --format 'h5' -o "predictions/analysis_outfile_name.h5"`

 At this point, you should have created an analysis file in the docker container.
-To copy this analysis file, open a new terminal window, and use the `docker cp` command to copy the analysis file in your container to your host computer files.
+To copy this analysis file, open a new terminal window, and use the `docker ps` and `docker cp` commands as outline below to copy the analysis file in your container to your host computer files.

 First, identify the ID or name of the container you want to save changes from by using the docker ps -a command: `docker ps -a`

 Then use copy the file using:
-`docker cp <container_id_or_name>:/home/user/predictions/analysis_outfile_name.h5 /path/to/repository/predictions/`
+`docker cp container_id_or_name:/home/user/predictions/analysis_outfile_name.h5 /path/to/repository/predictions/`

+>To render a video showing the pose estimation:
+In the docker container, run command:
+`sleap-render predictions/analysis_outfile_name.h5 --marker_size 2 --crop 100,100`

+This will create a video file within the docker container.
+You can use the `docker cp` command to copy the video to your host computer files.